galaxyproject/galaxy-hub/src/events/GCC2013/BoF/ToolDevelopers/index.md

 ## Questions?

-Send them to the [mailto:galaxy-iuc AT lists DOT bx DOT psu DOT edu](Intergalactic Utilities Commission).
+Send them to the [Intergalactic Utilities Commission](mailto:galaxy-iuc AT lists DOT bx DOT psu DOT edu).

 ## Notes, Suggestions, Desires from the BoF